MicahElie/Sym-Bot/README.md

 We'll do anything we can for the documentation to be as clear as possible, but we can't garanty that it's going to work with your application.

 ## Documentation
-For information about the Mechanical, electrical and software design of our projet, look at our [wiki](https://github.com/MicahElie/Sym-Bot/wiki)!
+For information about the Mechanical, Electrical and Software design of our projet, look at the different readmeS in the section Documentation

+## Recommandation
+### Mechanical
+* Most of the parts of our robot arm should be 3D-printed.
+* We use different kind of bolts, shafts, plastic insert and couplers
+* We created our own bearing with metalic balls; but you can easily modify this section
+* For information about the assembly of the robotic arm, look at the Mechanical section in Documentation

+### Electrical
+* Most of the electrical part should be for the implementation of sensor on the glove
+* There must be enough space on the glove for all the electrical components
+* The material of the glove must permit to sew the electrical components on it
+* Make sure to use long enough wires for the connection between the motors and the OpenCR
+* For more information abour the Electrical design, look at the Electrical Section in Documentation

+### Software
+* We mostly use Python and C/C++ with VS code as code editor
+* For more information abour the Sofware design, look at the Software section in Documentation

 ## External Ressources
-This section list all external ressources used in our projet
+This section lists all external ressources used in our projet
 ### MicroController
 * Brand : [OpenCr](https://www.robot-advance.com/art-opencr1-0-robotis-2353.htm)
 * Model : OpenCr